DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/Accounts-Receivable/Customer-remittance.md

 # Customer remittance import

-The functionality as described in the following subsections relates to customer remittance import available in additional licensed feature **Finance utilities - AR utilities**.
+The functionality as described in the following subsections relates to customer remittance import available in additional feature **Finance utilities - AR utilities**. <br>

-> Note: The menu items and additional fields on existing menu items are only available where additional licensed feature **Finance utilities - AR utilities** is enabled.
+If you are licensed for Finance Utilities, this extra feature can be added to your license on request.

 ## Functionality